-People are asked to wear a face mask when attending Mass.
+People are asked to wear a face mask when visiting the Church.

-Remember, also, to keep a 2 metre distance when leaving Mass and please do not congregate outside the doors of the Church.
+Remember, also, to keep a 2 metre distance & please do not congregate outside the doors of the Church.

 Please do not let your dog loose in the Church grounds and more importantly PLEASE clean up after it.